colscott/a-wc-form/packages/binder/README.md

 ## Custom Validation

 As well as trying to use native constraint validation, form-binder allows for custom validation.
-Just like the control binders, validators can be registered that target controls by CSS selector:
+Just like the control binders, validators can be registered that target controls by CSS selector.

 A single control validator is made up of the following parts:
 - CSS Selector that maps the binder to the controllers to validate
-- A function (validate) to check if the control value is valid or not and return error objects
+- A function (validate) to check if the control value is valid or not and returns a ValidationResult

 Example validator: